KVH API

 Interpreting Telemetry Data

-The following key information is included in the telemetry payload:
+The following key telemetry information is available:

 • Downlink Throughput: Average download speed